52 Types of Beetles in Washington State

 25. Beetle Grub

-Beetle grubs are white and long, with a brown head, and can reach up to 3 inches in length.
+Beetle grubs are white and long, with a brown head, and can reach up to 3 inches long.
 They tend to live in rotting wood or under the bark.

 While you may not see these often, watch out for them when removing tree stumps.
 They like to hang out right underneath.